Obtaining compensation for cerebral palsy from your child’s birth injury.

-Fortunately, Florida has laws in place which allow parents to recover financial compensation for significant birth injuries caused by the negligence or medical mistakes of a physician, nurse or hospital before or during delivery.
+Fortunately, the law regarding cerebral palsy in Florida allows parents to recover financial compensation for significant birth injuries caused by the negligence or medical mistakes of a physician, nurse or hospital before or during delivery.
 One of the most common birth injuries is cerebral palsy.

 Cerebral Palsy is Complicated, Do You Need a Specialist CP Lawyer?

 Cerebral palsy occurs when a baby suffers a lack of oxygen to the brain during delivery.
 The medical term for this lack of oxygen is hypoxia.
 Injury to a baby’s brain from hypoxia interferes with the normal development of the child’s brain which leads to the child’s inability to develop and grow normally.
 The child may miss developmental milestones.

 - One of the first signs that a child may have cerebral palsy is they may have difficulty rolling over and crawling.